cdpadilla42/chrisdpadilla.com/_posts/golangpointersandroutines.md

 - Less complex to write and manage
 - Threads in other language are more expensive as far as memory used compared to Go

 Goroutines are an abstraction of an actual OS thread.
-Cheaper and lightweight, meaning you can run hundreds of thousands or millions without affecting the performance of your application.
+They're cheaper and lightweight, meaning you can run hundreds of thousands or even millions without affecting the performance of your application.

 Java uses OS threads, takes a longer startup time.
 Additionally, those threads don't have an easy means of communicating with each other.
 That's made possible through channels in Go, a topic for another day!